alirezaafzalaghaei/maktabkhooneh-downloader/README.md

+# 2022 UPDATE:

+The maktabkhooneh.org website is updated and therefore this code does not work anymore.
+You can find similar projects in the GitHub search :)

 # maktabkhooneh video downloader
 maktabkhooneh.org is virtual digital education school which contains many university courses videos.
 Unfortunately maktabkhooneh hasn't a good way to download all of videos of an specific course, so i wrote an script which scraps in course page and returns all download links of videos in that course.
 Note that videos has high-quality.